plone/training/docs/customizing-volto-light-theme/concepts.md

 2. In the "Behaviors" tab, activate the desired behaviors
 3. Click "Save"

+These behaviors let you customize the header, footer, and theme of your Plone site with knobs on the content type they are applied to, either the Plone site or a subsite.
+See the [site customization guide](https://volto-light-theme.readthedocs.io/conceptual-guides/site-customization.html) for the details of each behavior.

 Now your project should have the VLT Site configurations available.

 ## File Structure Setup